+The faculty member or faculty ranked administrator will submit the ARD through the digital review system.
 The first-level reviewer will comment upon the entire ARD.
-The ARD and any comments must be printed and signed by the faculty member and the reviewer.
-The entire package is forwarded to the next administrative level for review.
-Within 10 calendar days from the review decision, the faculty member has the right to submit a written response to the entire package and to subsequent responses by the next level or levels of review.
+The ARD and reviewer’s evaluation will be advanced within the digital review system to the faculty member or faculty ranked administrator for response and then to the next administrative level for review.
+Within ten calendar days from any submission within the digital review system for any evaluation, the faculty member or faculty ranked administrator has the right to submit a written response within the digital review system to the entire package.
 Response letters are directed to the reviewing administrator and copied to the next level of review.
-Administrators reviewing candidates should be very clear in stating their expectations and in discussing problems in detail with the faculty member.
+Administrators reviewing candidates should be very clear in stating their expectations and in discussing problems in detail with the faculty member or faculty ranked administrator.
 Such responses become integral to the ARD throughout the review process.

 ARDs, FPAs, and any additional comments, such as response letters, must be submitted with documents and materials for all Promotion and Tenure reviews, including pre-tenure reviews and post-tenure reviews.

-The detailed annual review and evaluation of faculty performance adheres to the following schedule:
+The detailed annual review and evaluation of faculty and faculty ranked administrator performance adheres to the following schedule:

-Annual Review for Faculty in Their First Year
+Annual Review for Faculty and Faculty Ranked Administrators in Their First Year

-In August, the Department Chair meets with first year faculty to develop an FPA, which must include the period of mid-August to December.
-In January, the Department Chair conducts a mid-year review based on the faculty member’s activity (provided in the ARD) in relation to the FPA goals for mid-August to December.
+In August, the Department Chair meets with first-year faculty and faculty ranked administrators to develop an FPA and a list of short-term goals.
+In January, the Department Chair conducts a mid-year review based on the faculty member or faculty ranked administrator’s activity for mid-August to December (provided in the ARD) in the context of the FPA.
 The mid-year review is completed before the deadline for first-year nonrenewal decisions in February.
-During the mid-year review, development/updates to the FPA for the period of January to September occur.
+During the mid-year review, examination of and updates to the FPA occur.

-Annual Review for Faculty in Their Second Year
+Annual Review for Faculty and Faculty Ranked Administrators in Their Second Year

-In October, the Department Chair conducts a one-year review based on the faculty member’s activity (provided in the ARD) in relation to the FPA goals for January to September.
-The one-year review is completed before the deadline for second-year non-renewal decisions in November.
-During the one-year review, development/updates to the FPA for the period of October to December (of the following year) occur.
+In October, the Department Chair conducts a review based on the faculty member or faculty ranked administrator’s activity related to the previous ARD as well as the current FPA for January to September.
+This review is completed before the deadline for second-year non-renewal decisions in November.

-Annual Review for Faculty Beyond the Second Year
+Annual Review for Faculty and Faculty Ranked Administrators beyond the Second Year

-In January of each year, the Department Chair conducts an annual review of faculty member’s activity (provided in the ARD) in relation to the FPA goals for the previous calendar year.
-The review period for 3rd year faculty is one year and three months (October to December).
+In January of each year, the Department Chair conducts a review based on the faculty member or faculty ranked administrator’s activity related to the previous ARD as well as the current FPA.
+The review period for third-year faculty and faculty ranked administrators is one year and three months (October to December).

-The general timeline for annual reviews and evaluation of faculty performance adheres to the following schedule:
+The general timeline for annual reviews and evaluation of faculty and faculty ranked administrator performance adheres to the following schedule:

-Last Friday of January: Completed ARDs/FPAs submitted by faculty to department chair.
+Last Friday of January: All completed ARDs and any necessary FPAs submitted by faculty and faculty ranked administrators to department chair.

-2nd Friday of March: All reviews between faculty and department chairs completed; portfolios submitted to dean.
+Second Friday of March: All reviews between faculty and faculty ranked administrators and department chairs completed; portfolios along with any revised ARDs and any necessary FPAs submitted to dean.

-2nd Friday of April: Deans return portfolios to faculty.
+Second Friday of April: Deans return portfolios to faculty and faculty ranked administrators.

 April-May: Salary recommendations (if applicable; exact date TBD based on Budget Office and Board of Regents directions).